cblichmann/btrfscue/README.md

   - Heuristic detection of filesystem identifiers
   - Dump meta data to file
   - Listing of files and directories in the metadata
+  - FUSE-mounting a "rescue" view of the metadata

 This definitely does not work:
+  - Actually restoring files bigger than the filesystem block size
   - Running on big-endian machines
-  - BTRFS RAID levels, multi-device FS
+  - BTRFS RAID levels, multi-device FS.
+These are planned for later.

 Requirements
 ------------

-  - Go 1.5 or higher
+  - Go 1.8 or higher
-  - SQLite3 via [go-sqlite3](https://github.com/mattn/go-sqlite3), tested with
-    3.11.1.
-This also need a working C compiler.
+  - Git version 1.7 or later
   - Optional: CDBS (to build the Debian packages)
   - Optional: GNU Make